IsraelVow/Expense-Management-System-VBA-Excel-Project-/Contributions and guidelines.md

 ## Note

-By contributing to this project, you agree that your contributions will be licensed under the project's [LICENSE](MIT License).
+By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

 Your contributions to the Expense Management System are highly valued and appreciated.
 Let's work together to make the project even better!